Ajten Pllana

 Kaltrina Krasniqi: Why were they going…

 Ajten Pllana: Why were they going to Turkey?
-Well, a better life was offered to them… and look, now I see our people writing in newspapers and stuff.
-Albania wasn’t opening schools for Albanians in Turkey.
-They weren’t because every day, not a month went by that some leader from Turkey didn’t come once to Skopje and Belgrade.
-Especially Fuad Koprulu, he was the Minister of Foreign Affairs or something, he visited often.
-And you couldn’t request to reside in Turkey unless someone sent you a support letter and you yourself had to declare at the Embassy, at, at the Consulate that you were Turkish, not that you were Albanian.
+Well, a better life was offered to them… And look, now I see our people writing in newspapers and stuff.
+Albania isn’t opening schools for Albanians there isn’t because every day, not a month went by that some leader from Turkey came, once to Skopje and Belgrade was especially Fuad Koprulu, he was Minister of Foreign Affairs or something, he came very often.
+And you couldn’t ask to move to Turkey unless someone sent you a guarantee and go declare at the Embassy , at, at the Consulate that you are Turkish, not that you are Albanian.

-All of that was all orchestrated because if they declared themselves Albanian, one day they would ask for their rights and schools and other stuff.
+All of that was done intentionally, because if they say they are Albanian, one day, they’ll ask for their rights, or, and schools and stuff.
 So when people ask for schools today, it’s in vain.
-Why aren’t there schools in the Albanian language?
+Why aren’t there schools in Albanian language?
 Because you presented yourself as Turkish, they won’t give you schools in Albanian.
-Those were things that whoever thought them through would not leave.
-Even though our people were found, most of them, I mean lately the first [emigre] generations, they couldn’t get an education.
-Rarely, they found employment.
-It was a struggle for survival, but now they have achieved a lot.
+Those were things that whoever thought a bit more about, didn’t work.
+Even though, our people were found, most of them, I mean lately the first generations, they couldn’t get schooled.
+Rarely, someone had to work.
+It was a struggle for existence, but, now, they have achieved a lot.

-My sister-in-law went with eight of her children.
-My nephews left and don’t dare ask me how they turned out.
-They are getting an education and all, but they have lost their identity.
-Only the older generation are left [with some knowledge of Albanian], like the son and daughter of my sister-in-law.
-They speak Albanian among themselves, the rest speak Turkish.
-That’s how it was, those who thought about it more endured that hard life at that time, you know, to not leave the country.
-Also, there was no awareness, you know, mostly people were uneducated, not calculating, not envisioning the future.
-Right, so it was like this.
+My sister-in-law went with eight of her children, they went, don’t even ask how my nephews have become, they are getting schooled and all but they have lost their identity.
+Only the old generations like me are left, the son and daughter of my sister-in-law speak in Albanian, the rest speak Turkish.
+That’s why it happened, someone who thought about it more endured that hard life at that time, you know, to not leave the country and go.
+Also, there was no awareness, you know, mostly people were uneducated, not calculating, not knowing about the future, right, like this.

 Kaltrina Krasniqi: What did you learn in your 80 years of life?